TheChonenOne777/practice/README.md

 4) Implement downloading and playing livestream of radio station from the loaded list (if available in API).
 Dig into a retrofit and understanding foreground services.

+5) Add filtering logic via selecting filters in [FilterFragment] and receiving result in ListFragment with new updated data.